MNuman07/Network-Reduction-Model/README.md

 The model uses the PowerModels.jl package for power network analysis and integrates partitioning and reduction techniques to simplify the network.
 The main script use_rei.jl demonstrates the reduction process and provides numerical comparison between the original and reduced networks.

 ## Repository Structure
-The repository is organized into the following structure:
+The repository is organised into the following structure:
 ```
 Network_Reduction/
 │